refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 ### Deleting post record
-For Deleting a record, we will use the `useDelete()` hook which is present in the `@pankod/refine-core` package which was installed using the `superplate cli` method to build our refine application.
+For Deleting a record, we will use the `useDelete()` hook which is present in the `@pankod/refine-core` package which was installed using the `refine CLI` to build our refine application.

 We'll add a **Delete** button to each row because refine doesn't add one automatically, so we'll need to update our `<PostList>` component to include one for each record.
 Add the highlighted lines below to the existing list component.